agentsystems/agentsystems/README.md

 ## Key Capabilities

-- **Local Data Processing** - Run everything on your own hardware
+- **Local Data Processing** - Process data on your infrastructure
-- **Agent Hub** - Discover and share community and commercial agents
+- **Agent Ecosystem** - Discover and share community and commercial agents
 - **Container Isolation** - Each agent runs in a separate Docker container
 - **Mix & Match AI Providers** - Use OpenAI, Anthropic, Bedrock, Ollama, and more
 - **Thread-Scoped Execution** - Each request gets its own storage and context